History of Europe: Impact of the French Revolution

-Roberts finds that the Revolutionary and Napoleonic wars, from 1793 to 1815, caused 4 million deaths (of whom 1 million were civilians); 1.4 million were French deaths.
+Andrew Roberts, an English popular historian, finds that the Revolutionary and Napoleonic wars, from 1793 to 1815, caused 4 million deaths (of whom 1 million were civilians); 1.4 million were French.

 Outside France the Revolution had a major impact.
 Its ideas became widespread.
 Roberts argues that Napoleon was responsible for key ideas of the modern world, so that, "meritocracy, equality before the law, property rights, religious toleration, modern secular education, sound finances, and so on-were protected, consolidated, codified, and geographically extended by Napoleon during his 16 years of power."

 Furthermore, the French armies in the 1790s and 1800s directly overthrew feudal remains in much of western Europe.
-They liberalised property laws, ended seigneurial dues, abolished the guild of merchants and craftsmen to facilitate entrepreneurship, legalised divorce, closed the Jewish ghettos and made Jews equal to everyone else.
+They liberalised property laws, ended seigneurial dues, abolished the guilds of merchants and craftsmen to facilitate entrepreneurship, legalised divorce, closed the Jewish ghettos and made Jews equal to everyone else.
 The Inquisition ended as did the Holy Roman Empire.
 The power of church courts and religious authority was sharply reduced and equality under the law was proclaimed for all men.

-In foreign affairs, the French Army down to 1812 was quite successful.
-Roberts says that Napoleon fought 60 battles, losing only seven.
 France conquered Belgium and turned it into another province of France.
 It conquered the Netherlands, and made it a client state.
 It took control of the German areas on the left bank of the Rhine River and set up a puppet Confederation of the Rhine.
 It conquered Switzerland and most of Italy, setting up a series of puppet states.
-The result was glory for France, and an infusion of much needed money from the conquered lands, which also provided direct support to the French Army.
-However the enemies of France, led by Britain and funded by the inexhaustible British Treasury, formed a Second Coalition in 1799 (with Britain joined by Russia, the Ottoman Empire and Austria).
+The result was glory and an infusion of much needed money from the conquered lands.
+However the enemies of France, led by Britain, formed a Second Coalition in 1799 (with Britain joined by Russia, the Ottoman Empire and Austria).
 It scored a series of victories that rolled back French successes, and trapped the French Army in Egypt.
-Napoleon himself slipped through the British blockade in October 1799, returning to Paris, where he overthrew the government and made himself the ruler.
+Napoleon slipped through the British blockade in October 1799, returning to Paris, where he overthrew the government and made himself the ruler.